charlesneimog/pd4web/Documentation/patch/install.md

 ---
 ## <h2 align="center">:octicons-terminal-16: Python Package (Command Line)</h2>

+!!! tip "Prefer the Command Line?
+Here's How"
+    If you're comfortable with the command line, you can use the `pd4web` package to compile your patches efficiently.

 <div class="grid cards" markdown>

 -   :material-clock-fast:{ .lg .middle } __Set up in 10 seconds__